vmayoral/robot_hacking_manual/0_introduction/README.md

 ### Robot exploitation
 An `exploit` is a piece of software, a chunk of data, or a sequence of commands that takes advantage of a bug or vulnerability to cause unintended or unanticipated behavior to occur on computer software, hardware, or something electronic (usually computerized).
 Exploitation is the art of taking advantage of vulnerabilities.

+### Robot penetration testing (RPT)

+Robot Penetration Testing (*robot pentesting* or RPT) is an offensive activity that seeks to find as many robot vulnerabilities as possible to risk-assess and  prioritize them.
+Relevant attacks are performed on the robot in order to confirm vulnerabilities.
+This exercise is effective at providing a thorough list of vulnerabilities, and should ideally be performed before shipping a product, and periodically after.

+In a nutshell, robot penetration testing allows you to get a realistic and practical input of how vulnerable your robot is within a scope.
+A team of security researchers would then challenge the security of a robotic technology, find as many vulnerabilities as possible and develop exploits to take advantage of them.

+See @dieber2020penetration for an example applied to ROS systems.

+### Robot red teaming (RRT)

+Robot red teaming is a targeted offensive cyber security exercise, suitable for use cases that have been already exposed to security flaws and wherein the objective is to fulfill a particular objective (attacker's goal).
+While robot penetration testing is much more effective at providing a thorough list of vulnerabilities and improvements to be made, a red team assessment provides a more accurate measure of a given technology’s preparedness for remaining resilient against cyber-attacks.

+Overall, robot red teaming comprises a full-scope and multi-layered targeted (with specific goals) offensive attack simulation designed to measure how well your robotic technology can withstand an attack.

+### Robot red teaming

 ### Other
 #### Robot forensics